lin121291/lin121291/README.md

 **Hi Everyone**👋

-I'm junis, a computer science stusent at Taiwan.
-I'm interested in distributed systems and cloud computing.
+I'm junis, a computer science student in Taiwan.